matthiasn/BirdWatch/README.md

 ## Installation
-Installation instructions are to be found with the respective implementations.
+Installation instructions can be found with the respective implementations.

 ## Further Reading

 There are a couple of blog posts covering this application.
 The best starting point for the **Play** application is the **[BirdWatch Explained](http://matthiasnehlsen.com/blog/2013/09/10/birdwatch-explained/)** article covering both the server side and the initial client using **AngularJS**.
 The **[BirdWatch: AngularJS vs. ReactJS](http://matthiasnehlsen.com/blog/2014/03/31/birdwatch-with-reactjs/)** article covers the **ReactJS** client.
 This article builds on the previous one.
-Then there is the **[BirdWatch with ClojureScript and Om explained](http://matthiasnehlsen.com/blog/2014/07/24/birdwatch-cljs-om/)**.
-This one might still be useful as it covers building a **ClojureScript** client using **Server-Sent Events**.
+Then there is the **[BirdWatch with ClojureScript and Om explained](http://matthiasnehlsen.com/blog/2014/07/24/birdwatch-cljs-om/)** article.
+This one may still be useful as it covers how to build a **ClojureScript** client using **Server-Sent Events**.

 A series of articles about the all-Clojure version is currently in the works.
 Check out **[matthiasnehlsen.com](http://matthiasnehlsen.com)** and subscribe to the newsletter if you want to stay up to date.